Foods and Drugs to Avoid When Taking Hypothyroid Medication

 Note that the foods listed above should be avoided or limited if you suffer from underactive thyroid (hypothyroidism).
 If you suffer from hyperthyroidism, there are different restrictions.

 Between 200 and 300 million people all over the world are suffering from thyroid conditions.
 Many don't know about it.
 Especially in North America, the number of thyroid patients is staggering.
 When I was living in Europe, I didn’t know a single person with thyroid problems.
-Ok, I was younger then and thyroid disease mainly affects older people.
+Okay, I was younger then and thyroid disease mainly affects older people.
 But there could be two other reasons for this: In Switzerland, your TSH only gets tested when you see the doctor with full blown symptoms.
 Many patients suffer from serious depression and are too shy or embarrassed to seek help.
 Maybe this is one of the reasons why some European countries have a high suicide rate?
 Also, the tolerance values in Europe are far higher than in North America.
 In Switzerland, I once had a TSH of 5.5 which was considered normal, whereas here in Canada the alarm bells would have gone off.

 Here my General Practitioner has a whole range of blood tests performed each year as part of my annual check-up.
 He believes in precautionary measures and I am glad about this.
 His tests have found out that I had a serious vitamin B12 deficiency as well as thyroid disease.
 According to my internet investigation, there could even be a link between the two.
 It turned out that I had a TSH of 6.5.
 I was hypothyroid, probably Hashimoto's.
 Since I’m not familiar with Japanese or medical science, I started reading up on the condition.
 By then I had developed all kinds of symptoms which so far had been normal enough for me to ignore them.
 After all, we are all getting older and experiencing the odd ache and pain, hair loss, dementia, poor eye sight, mental imbalance, etc. As a consequence, I was prescribed Synthroid and I became alive again.
 All of a sudden my motivation and creativity came back, two things that I had been missing for months.